Het Steen (Elewijt)

-Het Steen (lit.
-'The Stone' or 'The Rock'), also known as the Rubens Castle (Rubenskasteel), is a castle in Elewijt, Flemish Brabant in Belgium.
-It was owned by the artist Peter Paul Rubens between 1635 and his death in 1640 and the castle features in some of his landscape paintings.
+Het Steen (Dutch; lit. 'the stone' or 'the rock'), also referred to popularly as the Rubens Castle (Rubenskasteel), is a castle in Elewijt, Flemish Brabant, in Belgium.
+It is notable as the country house of the artist Peter Paul Rubens between 1635 and his death in 1640.
+Het Steen itself features in several of Rubens's late landscape paintings.

 Early history

 The castle's origins date to 1304.
 A small stream called the Baerebeek runs through the castle grounds.

 Rubenskasteel

 The painter Peter Paul Rubens purchased Het Steen as a country estate in May 1635 for 93,000 guilders along with the historic noble title Lord (Seigneur) of Steen.
 Rubens intended to use the castle as a summer residence as he already owned a substantial mansion in Antwerp about two hours away by carriage.

-Rubens moved into the castle with his family in November 1635.
+Rubens moved into the castle with his second wife Helena Fourment and family in November 1635.
 He died in 1640.

 The castle features in a number of Rubens's most celebrated landscape paintings including The Rainbow Landscape (Wallace Collection, 1636), A View of Het Steen in the Early Morning (National Gallery, 1636), and Tournament in Front of Steen Castle (Louvre, 1638-40).